hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 [AU Core MedicationStatement](StructureDefinition-au-core-medicationstatement.html)|MedicationStatement.medicationCodeableConcept.coding|[Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1), [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html)
 {:.grid}

-For example, the profile [AU Core Medication](StructureDefinition-au-core-medication.html) defines support for the following terminologies `Medication.code.coding` defined in [AU Base Medication](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-medication.html) to support [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) and [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html) as indicated by flagging *Must Support* on those two terminology slices.
+For example, the profile [AU Core Medication](StructureDefinition-au-core-medication.html) defines support for [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) and [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html) as indicated by two terminology slices of `Medication.code.coding` flagged with *Must Support*.

 When claiming conformance to the AU Core Medication profile:
 - AU Core Responders **SHALL** correctly populate `Medication.code.coding` with codes from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) and [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html) if both coded values are known, or from either if only one is known, or from another terminology if neither is known but a code is available, or text only if no coded value is known.